DylanMcBean/MsPaintDrawer/README.md

 # More Palletes Will be added
-# Mouse Positions May Vary (Based of 2560 by 1440 minitor)
+# Mouse Positions May Vary (Based off 2560 by 1440 minitor)